nrashok/qlo-in/README.md

 ## File-Based Storage

-This app uses a simple JSON file (`/data/urls.json`) instead of a database.
-The file structure:
+This app uses a simple JSON file for storage:

+- **Template file**: `urls.json` (included in repo)
+- **Runtime file**: `/data/urls.json` (on Render disk)

+When the app starts, it copies `urls.json` from your repo to `/data/urls.json` if it doesn't exist.
+This means:
+- ✅ Your repo has a clean starting point
+- ✅ Runtime data is saved to persistent disk
+- ✅ Redeploying won't lose your URLs (they're on the disk)

+### File Structure:

 ```json
 {